-Local Plan: The documents and maps that make up the plan for the future development of a local area.
+Local Plan: A plan for the future development of a local area, drawn up by the local planning authority in consultation with the community.

 Material consideration: A matter that should be taken into account in making a planning decision.

 National Planning Policy Framework (NPPF): A Government document that sets out the Government's planning policies for England and how these are expected to be applied.